DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 - The gameplay / aesthetic of the level we showed in VS **DOES NOT** fully represent how we want the game to be.
 The game from this point on will be much faster paced.

 ## The Gauntlet / The UI
 - The game will NO LONGER have a completely diegetic UI through the gauntlet on the player's left hand.
-The gauntlet may not even be a gauntlet anymore.
-- In fact, the entire idea / design of the "device" on the player's left hand.
+- The entire idea / design of the "device" on the player's left hand is changing.
 - Alex & Azalee are concepting new looks for it.
 	- *HOWEVER*, we still need to determine how exactly we want the "device" to be animated while the player is using a power.
 - We will have a more traditional minimal UI.